 3. Pre-Heat & Rinse

 Open a paper filter and place it in the brewer.
 With the extra 1/2 cup of water, thoroughly rinse the filter.
-This will also pre-heat and set the filter in place.
+By pouring water through the filter, you eliminate any papery taste from altering your coffee, and you’re also pre-heating the Chemex so it’s already warm when you begin to brew.

 4. Bloom The Coffee